-Our Client Liaison Managers may have already helped you access rehabilitation and other support services during stage four, and they’ll still be there for you once your claim ends.
+Our support and rehabilitation coordinators may have already helped you access rehabilitation and other support services during stage four, and they’ll still be there for you once your claim ends.
 They’ll help you put a plan in place that lasts as long as your care and recovery needs continue.

 Making a personal injury claim can also come with other legal and financial issues that you need help with.
 Here at Irwin Mitchell, you can get advice and support on these issues from people who already know you and your unique situation.